 Your candid self-assessment should indicate some reasons why you couldn’t achieve some of your goals.
 Nonetheless, here are some reasons why most people fail in life.

-- Lack of commitment – you were not committed to save some money or change your habit to enable you to achieve the set goals.
+- Lack of commitment – you were not committed to saving some money or changing your habits to enable you to achieve the set goals.

-- Failed to learn the new skills need to achieve certain goals.
+- Failed to learn the new skills needed to achieve certain goals.

 - Fear of failure prevents many people from taking the key steps.

-I wanted to improve my communication skills; then I joined the Toastmasters club.
-Well, with feedback within and outside myself, I confidentially confirm that I have improved compared to 2017.
-Just have a look at my Toastmaster Project 10: inspiration speech based on true life story.
+I wanted to improve my communication skills, then I joined the Toastmasters club.
+With feedback from within and outside myself, I can confidently confirm that I have improved compared to 2017.
+Look at my Toastmaster Project 10: inspiration speech based on true life story.

 3. Ask for feedback